jean-thibaut/jean-thibaut.github.io/_preprints/Gravity_as_a_topological_gauge_theory.md

 title: "Gravity as a deformed topological gauge theory"
 collection: preprints
 permalink: /preprints/Gravity_as_a_topological_gauge_theory
 excerpt: 'We describe a deformed topological gauge theory of gravity.
-The two examples studied are Lorentzian (including dS and AdS) and conformal geometry.
-We finally show the total gauge + matter action is perturbatively topological in the bare cosmological constant.'
+The two examples studied are Lorentzian (including dS and AdS) and conformal geometry and show the total gauge + matter action is perturbatively topological in the bare cosmological constant.'

 # a topological theory of gravity with action consisting of a linear combination of the Euler and Pontrjagin numbers of the Manifold.
 Two examples are studied, the first being a Lorentzian Cartan geometry (dS and AdS spacetimes are particular cases).
 # The other example being conformal Cartan geometry.